masato-ka/acquaintance-manage-service/README.md

 * Startup as production environment

 The service start up with CLEARDB(MySQL) and The service get db setting from environment value as CLEARDB_DATABASE_URL.
 Thus, you can start up this service on Heroku.
 If you use your own cloud, You should be setting CLEARDB_DATABASE_URL to environment value.
+However, you can not specify port number of MySQL service. only support default port.

 for example